AlexTISYoung/snipar/docs/tutorial.rst

 This should print estimates of the bias of the effect estimates, with output something like this:

-    ``Bias for direct genetic effects: -0.0634; S.E.
-0.035``
+    ``Bias for direct genetic effects: -0.0582; S.E.
+0.0375``

-    ``Bias for paternal  effects: -0.0749; S.E.
-0.0535``
+    ``Bias for paternal  effects: 0.0308; S.E.
+0.0614``

-    ``Bias for maternal effects: 0.0267; S.E.
-0.0465``
+    ``Bias for maternal effects: 0.058; S.E.
+0.0597``

+    ``Bias for average parental effects: 0.0177; S.E.
+0.049``

-    ``Bias for population effects as estimates of direct effects: 0.4334; S.E.
-0.0416``
+    ``Bias for population effects as estimates of direct effects: 0.4561; S.E.
+0.0413``

-If everything has worked, the bias estimates for direct, paternal and maternal effects should not be statistically significantly different from zero (with high probability).
+If everything has worked, the bias estimates for direct, paternal, maternal, and average parental effects should not be statistically significantly different from zero (with high probability).
 Population effects, which are estimated by univariate regression of individual's phenotypes onto their genotypes as in standard GWAS, here are biased estimates of direct effects, since population effects include both direct and indirect parental effects.